 Accessibility is critical for several reasons.
 First, if you aren’t readily accessible off public transit or major roads, you aren’t going to get full attendance.
 Don’t try to pick a beautiful location that almost no one can find on the map or reach via twisting local roads.

 If you’re planning an event with people flying in to attend, arrange transportation from the airport.
 And if you pick a location where people need to take more than one flight to reach it, such as going from the London airport to a regional one, know that you’re going to lose some attendees.
 This is why centrally located large conference venues in London like 8 Northumberland Avenue are popular compared to equally large ones much farther out of the way.
-It helps having a central location to avoid any losses.

 Select a venue that has enough parking for all of your attendees.
 If the venue fails to provide enough parking, you’re going to have attendees be angry that they had to walk several streets from the parking they did find or their inability to get in despite having tickets.
 Another variation of this is accessibility to the venue itself.
 An old-fashioned movie theatre may have decent seats for a general audience, but it creates problems if your older or handicapped guests cannot navigate to a seat they can use.